 |Bandy||Beginners / Pros|

-We do recommend soccer betting to both recreational and profi punters as most people love the king of sports and are familiar with the game.
+The bottom line: soccer is an easy start.
+We do recommend football betting sites to both recreational and profi punters as most people love the king of sports and are familiar with the game.
 In betting, knowledge equals power so going for online wagers on football is a safe and easy choice.

 There are lots of similar options in football, from backing other big favourites around Europe to betting on markets such as over 0.5 goals or backing teams with a handicap.
 Away from football, tennis is another good option for finding “easy” picks, with the likes of Serena Williams, Rafa Nadal, Novak Djokovic and Roger Federer rarely disappointing in the early rounds of Grand Slam events.

 Many other sports have similar markets with short-priced favourites that will usually score more.
-This isn’t to say backing such odds-on shots will make you rich, but at least you will get the thrill of succeeding with your wagers.
+So check out the most trustworthy tennis betting sites at your leisure.
+This isn’t to say backing such odds-on shots will make you get the edge, but at least you will get the thrill of succeeding with your wagers.

 Two players, a ring and not that many markets at your disposal!
 It is a picture-perfect that will facilitate the betting process immensely.
+Make sure to bet on reliable boxing betting sites and then do some odds shopping.
 If we look at the game objectively, there are only two options as both a tie and a draw are out of the question – either the boxer in the left corner wins or their opponent.
 Take this into account next time you look at a boxer’s performance and you will see how easy it is to get a bet correct when wagering on boxing matches.

 MMA is not that different from boxing.
 It is obviously a different type of game that involves a lot of technique, but as far as betting is concerned, both sports are almost identical.
+However, if you opt for MMA bookmakers you will have some edge, of course.
 As long as a punter spends enough time watching matches and getting to know the MMA industry inside out, it is much easier to place a correct selection.

 One of UK’s favourite game that has attracted international attention as of late.
 If you want to know what makes snooker an easy option for any punter, the answer is simple.
 The ranking list with the top 16 snooker players does get updated on an yearly basis.
 However, the names that make it to top 16 rarely changes.
+Find value bets for them in the best snooker betting sites online.
 So if you know your players, it is easy to predict who will win in a match between Ronnie O’Sullivan and Ding, for example.

 Elsewhere on our website, we have asked “Which is the best sport for long odds betting?” and golf is often good if you are looking for relatively low risk.
+Hence, there are many golf betting sites to choose from.
 However, whilst golf regularly throw up winners at 10/1, 20/1, 50/1 and even higher, backing such selections is still tricky, to say the least.